CollaboraOnline/collabora-drupal/README.md

   _Collabora Online Preview_.
 - Click _Save_.

+### User permissions

+By default, the user role `administrator` is mapped to the Collabora Online administrator.
+This allow accessing the console.

+The user role `anonymous` by default disallow editing and is treated as anonymous user by Collabora Online.

+The user role `authenticated` is the default permission for collaboration, i.e. edit a document with Collabora Online.

 ### Other configuration

 If you need to change the accepted extensions to upload, go to